 Sources for technical reports

-NTRS gives access to NASA's current and historical aerospace research and engineering results, with approximately 500,000 aerospace-related citations, over 300,000 full-text online documents, and 500,000 images and videos.
+- NASA Technical Reports Server (NRTS): NASA's current and historical aerospace research and engineering results, including aerospace-related citations, full-text access online, images and videos.

 - Society of Automative Engineers (SAE) Digital Library: all SAE publications and some publications from other automotive and aerospace publishers dating back to 1906.

 You can also find SAE technical papers from 1992 to 1998 on microfiche in the Library stores.